unlock-protocol/unlock/unlock-protocol-com/blog/goerli.md

 image: images/blog/goerli/goerli-logo.png
 ---

-After years of loyal services, the Rinkeby test network is about to [retire](https://twitter.com/peter_szilagyi/status/1526065746165567488?s=20&t=DWU3cGfm2GNgCQlIyPIjMQ) and will no longer receive protocol upgrades.
+After years of loyal service, the Rinkeby test network is about to [retire](https://twitter.com/peter_szilagyi/status/1526065746165567488?s=20&t=DWU3cGfm2GNgCQlIyPIjMQ) and will no longer receive protocol upgrades.
 We have decided to redeploy our contracts on another testnet: [Goerli](https://goerli.net/).

 ## Why use a test network?